IsaacAkin/odin-recipes/README.md

 # odin-recipes

-The Odin Project HTML Foundations HTML project for building a recipe website
+The Odin Project Foundations Course HTML project for building a basic recipe website.

+This is a project to practice the HTML knowledge acquired thus far.